SysKitTeam/docs-bp/monitoring-and-logging/diagnostic-log-path.md

 ---
-Title:Diagnostic Log Path
+Title: Diagnostic Log Path
-Author:Aleksandar Draskovic
+Author: Aleksandar Draskovic
-Description:This article explains how this check determines whether the SharePoint Log Files are stored on the primary drive.
+Description: This article explains how this check determines whether the SharePoint Log Files are stored on the primary drive.
-Date:20/6/17
+Date: 20/6/17
 ---
 ### Issue description